Skip to content

 Note

-Certain applications use shared memory to share data between processes.
-But the default shared memory segment size is 64M for docker containers, and is not enough for multithreaded applications (Ex.
-Modin*).
-Docker recommends increasing shared memory size using --shm-size.
+Some applications use shared memory to share data between processes.
+The default shared memory segment size for Docker containers is 64MB, which may be insufficient for multithreaded applications (for example, Modin*).
+Increase the shared memory size using --shm-size.

 Note

-The sample-tests folder may differ in each container, and some tests use a bash script.
+The sample-tests folder may vary by container.
+Some tests use a bash script.

-You can follow the instructions provided for Intel® Extension for TensorFlow* and Intel® Extension for PyTorch* along with the Deep Learning or Inference Optimization presets using your preferred framework.
+Follow the instructions provided for Intel® Extension for TensorFlow* or Intel® Extension for PyTorch* using the Deep Learning TensorFlow* GPU or Deep Learning PyTorch* GPU presets, respectively.

 *Other names and brands may be claimed as the property of others.
 Trademarks